 Erika Rosenberg, Ph.D., is a scientist and a meditation teacher.
 She is a senior investigator on the Shamatha Project, a comprehensive study of the effects of intensive meditation, at U.C.
 Davis’s Center for Mind and Brain.

-Currently, Dr. Rosenberg serves as Founding Faculty and Director of Research at the Compassion Institute and has been a senior teacher at Stanford University’s Center for Compassion and Altruism Research and Education since 2009.
+Currently, Dr. Rosenberg serves as Founding Faculty at the Compassion Institute and has been a senior teacher at Stanford University’s Center for Compassion and Altruism Research and Education since 2009.
 In 2010 she offered the new CCT™ course at Google, Inc. and presented the CCT™ program to His Holiness the Dalai Lama at Stanford University.
 Since then, she has been teaching CCT™ in regular and intensive formats worldwide.

 Dr. Rosenberg is faculty at the Nyingma Institute of Tibetan Studies in Berkeley and has offered meditation trainings in diverse international venues such as Lerab Ling Monastery, Upaya Zen Center, Kripalu Yoga Center, the Telluride Institute, and Burning Man.